Enzacamene

 Enzacamene absorbs UV-B rays.
 It is proposed that enzacamene exerts estrogen-like activities in the same direction as endogenous estrogens via nonclassical estrogen signaling mechanisms that do not involve gene regulation by the nuclear ER 4.
 It binds to cytosolic estradiol binding sites of estrogen receptors with low to moderate affinity compared to that of the endogenous agonist.
 Based on the findings of a study with Xenopus hepatocytes in culture, enzacamene has a potential to induce the ER gene only at higher concentrations (10–100 μmol/L).
 While enzacamene was not shown to activate estrogen-dependent gene transcription when tested in an ER reporter gene assay in yeast cells, it was demonstrated in Xenopus hepatocytes cultures that activate ER-dependent signaling mechanisms leading to altered gene expression 4.
 In micromolar concentrations, enzacamene accelerates cell proliferation rate in MCF-7 human breast cancer cells 4.

-Target Actions Organism UProgesterone receptor antagonistHumans UAndrogen receptor antagonistHumans UEstrogen receptor beta Not Available Humans UEstrogen receptor alpha Not Available Humans - Absorption
+Target Actions Organism UProgesterone receptor antagonistHumans UAndrogen receptor antagonistHumans UEstrogen receptor beta Not Available Humans UEstrogen receptor Not Available Humans - Absorption

 The maximum plasma concentration of enzacamene was 16ng/mL in healthy female volunteers following daily whole-body topical application of 2mg/cm^2 of sunscreen formulation at 10% (weight/weight) for four days 1.
 Blood concentration of enzacamene (4-MBC) and its main metabolite, 3-(4-carboxybenzylidene)camphor, peaked within 10 h after oral administration of enzacamene 6.